How To Fix Syntax Error In WordPress – Complete Guide

 If you select the WordPress root and your problem is with wp-includes or wp-admin, you can safely upload fresh copies of these files to your site.
 Don’t upload a fresh copy of wp-content as this will delete content from your site.

-4. Turn Off Themes and Plugins
+Turn Off Themes and Plugins

 However, in most of the cases, a problem can occur when there’s a conflict between plugins or themes.
 Turn them back on one at a time until you find the culprit.
 Refresh the window for the site and continue unless you’ve found the problem.

 Some Tips for Avoiding Errors

-- Be careful how you paste the code.
+Before trying the code on your website always make a backup.
+This way if you do you can get your site back to running immediately.
+Be careful how you paste the code.
 One little error brings your website down and it’s simple to place the code in the wrong location.

-- Check to make sure you haven’t crossed your bandwidth limit.
+Check to make sure you haven’t crossed your bandwidth limit.
 In case you have crossed the bandwidth limit then your host might have blocked your site.

-Syntax error on WordPress is one of the most simply identifiable, and fixable errors you will face in your journey as a developer.
+Syntax error in WordPress is one of the most simply identifiable, and fixable errors you will face in your journey as a developer.
 For this, you have to recognize which file is causing the error.